r-lib/pak/README.md

 ## Installation

-Install the package from CRAN:
+Install the released version of the package from CRAN:

 ``` r
 install.packages("pak")